News CNCnetPDM About us Support

 4. Delete all mitsubishi_NNNN.dll (NNNN = machine number) files.
 If you already have created adapted INI files for specific devices do NOT delete the mitsubishi_NNNN.ini files.

-5. Restore (copy) melcfg.ini from your backup folder to the directory where you have CNCnetPDM installed, overwrite the existing file.
+5. Adjust the controller IP addresses in the new melcfg.ini template (recommended) OR restore (copy) melcfg.ini from your backup folder to the directory where you have CNCnetPDM installed, overwrite the existing file.

 6. After restarting CNCnetPDM upgraded device driver versions for all machines are automatically created.